ThreadBolt/threadbolt/README.md

-# SpringGo Framework
+# ThreadBolt Framework

-SpringGo is a convention-over-configuration web framework for Go, inspired by Spring Boot.
+ThreadBolt is a convention-over-configuration web framework for Go, inspired by Spring Boot.
 It provides MVC architecture, built-in ORM support, dependency injection, and powerful CLI tools for rapid development of enterprise-grade web applications and APIs.

 ## 🚀 Features